Infamous Second Son: Critical response

 Edge and Eurogamer's Welsh faulted the morality system's lack of story influence.
 IGN's Ingenito called it "woefully outdated" as evil choices jarred with Delsin's character.
 He found the system redundant because Delsin's power peaked when he strictly adhered to good or evil play-styles, rather than crossing in-between.
 GameSpot's Mc Shea felt the binary system lacked a "moral gray area" between good and evil.
 Polygon's Kollar struggled to connect to his choices as they were polar opposites on a moral compass.
 OPM's Meikleham found the system had "little to no impact on gameplay".
 Joystiq's Danny Cowan thought the well-balanced system had equal incentive and drawback tied to Delsin's choices.

 GameSpot's Mc Shea found Second Son's open world beholden to a dated formula.
 He described Seattle as "a playground for you to go nuts in" instead of "a living, breathing world", with its citizens existing merely as player fodder.
 CVG's Hussain said the "hauntingly empty" Seattle's sparse NPCs behaved inanimately.
 He felt the open world's lifelessness was its biggest detractor, a dichotomy against Grand Theft Auto V, Sleeping Dogs and Assassin's Creed IV: Black Flag's superior worlds.
 Eurogamer's Welsh felt Second Son did not innovate the genre as well as it could have as it leaned too heavily on tropes.
 Polygon's Kollar felt missions and activities lacked variety, as "virtually all culminate in the goal of beating up more soldiers or thugs".
 Edge saw little merit in a second play-through as the scarce content was repetitive.
 "Approach [Second Son] as an action game that just happens to be set in a nonlinear environment and it makes more sense", they wrote.
 Destructoid's Carter found the amount of content ample, and enjoyed liberating the city and collecting Blast Shards.
 Tom Watson wrote in New Statesman that Second Son was his £20-£40 game of the year, and justification for his purchasing PlayStation 4 after owning Xbox 360.

 Sales

-The game sold over one million copies in nine days after its launch, making it one of the best-selling PlayStation 4 games as well as the fastest-selling installment in the series.
-As of June 2019, the game has sold an estimated 6 million copies.
+Infamous Second Son sold over a million units within nine days of its release, and became the second best selling game of March 2014, behind EA's Titanfall, making it one of the best-selling PlayStation 4 games, as well as the fastest-selling installment in the series.
+As of June 2019, the game has sold an estimated six million units.

+Awards

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Infamous Second Son for "Adventure Game of the Year", "Outstanding Technical Achievement", "Outstanding Achievement in Animation", and "Outstanding Achievement in Character" for Delsin Rowe.